marcusjwhelan/nedb-shell/README.md

 # Only On NeDB-Shell

 ### FindOneAndUpdate/FindOneAndRemove
 db.[name].FindOneAndUpdate(query,update,updateOptions?,cb?). db.[name].FindOneAndRemove(query,cb?).
 Both are not in the NeDB library but can be implemented.
-To add an extra simplicity these were added for users who would like to circumvent writing more code than needed.
+These were added for users who would like to circumvent writing more code than needed.
+This also adds another layer of error checking.
+If the FindOne comes back with an error the Update or Remove will not execute.

 ```bash
 # To find one document and update that single document in one query